lelylan/lelylan/README.md

 ## Contributing to Lelylan

 This Contributing document tries to define a contributor's guide explaining how to contribute to one or more Lelylan Microservice.
-It contains information about reporting issues as well as some tips and guidelines useful to experienced open source contributors.
+It contains information about reporting issues as well as some useful tips and guidelines for experienced open source contributors.

 Checkout the [contributing](/CONTRIBUTING.md) to help us with Lelylan.